drishti-agarwal/App.github.io/README.md

 # drishti-agarwal.github.io
 A guide to exotic vacation spots in the form of a flutter app.
-(My first android app with flutter)
+(My first android app with flutter) To view the app in desktop version- https://drishti-agarwal.github.io/#/